TheLancashireman/DhG2/doc/CardFormat.md

 These three forms can be suffixed with one of '~', '<', '>', meaning "about", "before" and "after", respectively.
-For events like entries in the UK birth, marriage and death indexes, where only the year and quarter is known, YYYY-Qn is also accepted.
+For events like entries in the UK birth, marriage and death indexes, where only the year and quarter is known, YYYY-Qn is also accepted. "?" is also accepted as a date; it means the date is not known.

 In the example, John Butson was baptised on 24th December 1780.
 Based on that information, his date of birth is estimated as 1st December of the same year.